Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 - Umauma 9-line zipline experience over waterfalls and rainforests

-Planning a trip to Big Island, Hawaii?
-Check out my other posts about Big Island, Hawaii:
+Planning a trip to the Big Island of Hawaii?
+Check out my other posts from my trip to Big Island of Hawaii: